Cesarean Delivery

 Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.

-In the United States, up to 30% of deliveries are cesarean.
+In the United States, over 30% of deliveries are cesarean.

-Doctors use a cesarean delivery when they think it is safer than vaginal delivery for the woman, the baby, or both, as in the following situations:
+Doctors use a cesarean delivery when they think it is safer than vaginal birth for the woman, the baby, or both, such as when:

 In the past, after a woman had one cesarean delivery, doctors recommended a cesarean delivery for all subsequent pregnancies.
-Doctors were concerned that the scar from the incision in the uterus might open (uterine rupture Uterine Rupture Uterine rupture is a tearing open of the uterus in late pregnancy or during labor, which usually occurs in women who had prior uterine surgery (such as prior cesarean delivery).
-Uterine rupture... read more ) during labor.
+Doctors were concerned that the scar from the incision in the uterus might open (uterine rupture) during labor.
 However, doctors now realize that the risk of rupture is low after a cesarean delivery if the incision was made in the lower part of the uterus and is horizontal.
-Thus, if women have had only one previous cesarean delivery and a horizontal incision was made in the lower part of the uterus, they can choose to have a vaginal delivery—called a vaginal birth after cesarean (VBAC).
+Thus, if women have had only one previous cesarean delivery and a horizontal incision was made in the lower part of the uterus, they can choose to have a vaginal birth—called a trial of labor after cesarean (TOLAC).
 However, if women have had more than one cesarean delivery, most doctors recommend cesarean delivery for all subsequent pregnancies.
-Women should discuss the risks with their doctor before deciding whether to attempt VBAC.
-Many centers use checklists to make sure that women and their babies are good candidates for a safe and successful VBAC.
+Women should discuss the risks with their doctor before deciding whether to attempt TOLAC.
+Many centers use checklists to make sure that women and their babies are good candidates for a safe and successful TOLAC.

-If a woman chooses vaginal delivery after having had one previous cesarean delivery, she should plan to have her baby in a facility equipped to rapidly do a cesarean delivery because
+If a woman chooses vaginal birth after having had one previous cesarean delivery, she should plan to have her baby in a facility equipped to rapidly do a cesarean delivery because

-• Vaginal delivery is successful in only about 60 to 80% of women who have had one previous cesarean delivery.
+• Vaginal birth is successful in only about 60 to 80% of women who have had one previous cesarean delivery with a lower horizontal incision.

 • There is a very small risk that the uterus might rupture.